License requirements to use Privileged Identity Management

 - Users with eligible and/or time-bound assignments to Azure AD or Azure roles managed using PIM

-- Users with eligible and/or time-bound assignments as members or owners of privileged access groups
+- Users with eligible and/or time-bound assignments as members or owners of PIM for Groups

 - Users able to approve or reject activation requests in PIM